Skip to main content

 The April 2026 WCAG Deadline — What Every Municipality Must Do

-The DOJ's digital accessibility rule took effect April 24, 2026.
-WCAG 2.1 AA conformance, civil penalties up to $115,231 per violation, and the compliance checklist that closes the gap before July 26.
+The DOJ's digital accessibility rule sets a WCAG 2.1 AA compliance deadline of April 26, 2027 for large entities (DOJ extended this one year in its April 2026 interim final rule).
+Civil penalties up to $115,231 per violation, plus the compliance checklist that closes the gap.

 April 2026 · 8 min read